Massage Guns

 Is a more expensive massage gun actually better?

 Not necessarily.
-The Ekrin B37S at $230 handles basic recovery needs well.
-Premium models add deeper amplitude, app integration, and pressure sensors — useful features, but not essential for everyone.
+The Ekrin B37S at $330 handles basic recovery needs well.
+Premium models add deeper amplitude, app integration, and pressure sensors.
+Useful features, but not essential for everyone.
 If you primarily need post-workout muscle relief, a mid-range or budget option will serve you well.

 Theragun vs Hypervolt - which is better?

 It depends on your priorities.
-The Theragun PRO Plus offers deeper amplitude (16mm vs 14mm), more stall force, and an adjustable arm — ideal if you want the most powerful treatment.
-The Hypervolt 2 Pro is quieter, lighter, and has a built-in pressure sensor — better if you value usability and portability.
+The Theragun PRO Plus offers deeper amplitude (16mm vs 14mm), more stall force, and an adjustable arm, so it hits harder and deeper.
+The Hypervolt 2 Pro is quieter, lighter, and has a built-in pressure sensor, which suits users who prioritize quiet operation and portability.
 Both have excellent app ecosystems.

 Our Verdict

 For most people, the Hypervolt 2 Pro is the best massage gun to buy.
 It’s quiet, effective, and well-designed at a reasonable price point.
-If you want the absolute best and don’t mind paying for it, the Theragun PRO Plus delivers unmatched depth and versatility.
-And if you’re on a budget, the Ekrin B37S offers remarkable value with a lifetime warranty to back it up.
+If you want the absolute best and don’t mind paying for it, the Theragun PRO Plus has the deepest amplitude and most features.
+And if you’re on a budget, the Ekrin B37S offers a lifetime warranty at a lower price point.